dart-lang/site-shared/doc/images.md

 ## Compressing

-Most site have a gulp task that can be used to compress all images, for example:
+Most sites have a gulp task that can be used to compress all images, for example:

 ```terminal
 npx gulp compress-images [--path=some/path]